slouc/concurrency-in-scala-with-ce/README.md

 }
 ```

-This time you will notice both the "Joined 1" and "Joined 2" printout, which means that both fibers got joined and didn't leak.
+This time you will notice that both "Joined 1" and "Joined 2" got printed out, which means that both fibers got joined and didn't leak.

 ### Summary

-Type class `ContextShift` gives us the ability to execute an effect on some desired thread pool via `evalOn` by providing the corresponding `ExecutionContext`, or to `shift`, which re-schedules the fiber in the current thread pool and enables cooperative yielding.
+Type class `ContextShift` gives us the ability to execute an effect on some desired thread pool via `evalOn` by providing the `ExecutionContext`, or to `shift`, which re-schedules the fiber in the current thread pool and enables cooperative yielding.

 We get the same two abilities in `IO`, but in that case `shift` takes the thread pool as a parameter, either as `ExecutionContext` or (implicit) `ContextShift`.
 This means that we can cooperatively yield to another fiber within the same thread pool by passing the reference to the current one, and we can also shift to a different one.
+In other words, `IO.shift` provides both the type class `shift` functionality, and the type class `evalOn` functionality.

-In the case of `Future`, there are no fibers.
+In case of `Future`, there are no fibers.
 We pass an `ExecutionContext` to each map / flatMap call, which means that every `Future` computation might be executed on a different thread (this is up to the passed `ExecutionContext` and how it decides to schedule the work).
 What we cannot do with `Future`s, however, is define two concurrent computations that will reuse the same thread cooperatively.

-## Cats-effect 3
+## Cats-Effect 3

-At the time of writing this text, cats-effect 3 was still in the [proposal](https://github.com/typelevel/cats-effect/issues/634) phase.
+At the time of writing this text, Cats-Effect 3 was still in the [proposal](https://github.com/typelevel/cats-effect/issues/634) phase.

 Here are some important changes that are happening (there are many more, but I'm focusing on those that directly affect the things explained in this text):

 1.  `ContextShift` is being removed.

-    Even though cats-effect 3 still isn't out, the decision to remove `ContextShift` has already been made.
+    Even though Cats-Effect 3 still isn't out, the decision to remove `ContextShift` has already been made.
 But that doesn't mean that the principles explained in the previous couple of sections are becoming deprecated and irrelevant.

     First of all, `evalOn` will still exist; we need the ability to run a fiber on a given thread pool.
 It will simply take `ExecutionContext` as a parameter instead of `ContextShift`.
-However, it's now being constrained in a way that it will move all of the actions to the given thread pool, reverting back to the enclosing thread pool when finished (as opposed to cats-effect 2 which reverts back to the default pool).
+However, it's now being constrained in a way that it will move all of the actions to the given thread pool, reverting back to the enclosing thread pool when finished (as opposed to Cats-Effect 2 which reverts back to the default pool).
 This is explained further in point 3.

 2. Method `shift` is being removed.

-    In cats-effect 2, method `shift` has two main roles:
+    In Cats-Effect 2, method `shift` has two main roles:
     - shifting to a desired thread pool, which will be done by `Async#evalOn` described in the previous point
     - cooperative yielding, which will be done by `yield` / `yielding` / `cede` / `pass` / whatever name is eventually agreed upon, and which will be part of the `Concurrent` type class (this method will actually be a bit more general, but that's more of an implementation detail).

     Note that this means removing `shift` from three different places:
-    - `ContextShift#shift` is being removed completely (see point 1)
+    - `ContextShift.shift` is being removed completely (see point 1)
-    - `Async#shift(executionContext)` is being replaced by `Async[F[_]]#evalOn(f, executionContext)` (note that the former is the companion object, while the latter is the type class)
+    - `Async.shift(executionContext)` is being replaced by `Async[F[_]].evalOn(f, executionContext)` (note that the former is the companion object, while the latter is the type class; I omitted the "implicitly", you get the point)
-    - `IO#shift(executionContext)` and `IO#shift(contextShift)` are being replaced by `Async[IO]#evalOn(executionContext)` (although there might be an `IO#evalOn(executionContext)` for convenience)
+    - `IO.shift(executionContext)` and `IO.shift(contextShift)` are being replaced by `Async[IO].evalOn(executionContext)` (although there might be an `IO.evalOn(executionContext)` for convenience)

 3. `Async` type class will now hold a reference to the running `ExecutionContext`.
 This will enable fallback to the parent `ExecutionContext` once a fiber has terminated.
-Consider the following cats-effect 2 code:
+Consider the following Cats-Effect 2 code:
     ```
     val ec1 = ExecutionContext.fromExecutor(Executors.newFixedThreadPool(1))
     val ec2 = ExecutionContext.fromExecutor(Executors.newFixedThreadPool(1))